qihqi/qihqi.github.io/_posts/2016-04-02-dependency-injection-python.md

     bottle.run(app)
 {% endhighlight %}

-Uses some clever decorator to pass the dependent service as parameters.
+We can write a custom decorator to pass the dependent service as parameters to the needed function.
-This makes it a little nicer because the index function is not reading globals anymore.
+This makes it look little nicer, and gives the impression that index function is not reading globals anymore.
 However, we cannot directly call index with custom a, b and c as the decorator call replaces the old function with a wrapped one.
+So it's really the same.

 Of course we can test the unwrapped version by not using decorator syntax, like this